/

 Integrated French Immersion: Students in most programs can pursue their degrees while earning credits taking courses in French as a second language.

-Education: The employment rate for students in this program is nearly 100 per cent.
-Specializations are available in elementary and high school teaching, as well as French as a first and second language.
+Education: The employment rate for students in this integrated bachelor of arts and education program is nearly 100 per cent.
+Specializations for teaching in elementary and high schools are available, as well as French as a first and second language.

 Sainte-Anne offers a range of degree, diploma and certificate programs and is profiled in both the Ultimate Guide to Canadian Universities and the Ultimate Guide to Canadian Colleges.
 To learn more about the school’s diploma programs, visit the Saint-Anne’s college profile.